randomuser234-g/Sonic-3-Beta-lightly-fixed/README.md

 -Ring throwing available as Super Sonic only

+-Tails can use debug mode (but accidentally broke screen locks so P1 go past edges during bosses)

 -Sonic and Tails both have no roll-lock.
 Obj Status check changed to 3 which is seemingly not used so it always passes

 -The title screen now lasts a more appropriate length.